A lot of people think the more content, the better approach.

 That isn't necessarily true, though.
 Have you ever read Anna Karenina?
 It has a 349,736-word count.
 Does that make it better than shorter books?
 No, it doesn't.
-And you're not even penning a literary masterpiece; you're creating a website.
+And when we're talking about website content, it's even worse.
+You're not even penning a literary masterpiece; you're creating a resource for your customer.

 (Don't @ me.
 I know it's a classic, but Tolstoy could have gotten to the point sooner.)

-I believe lean websites are in nearly every organization's best interest.
+Honestly, I believe lean websites are in nearly every organization's best interest right out of the gate.
 With a smaller site, you can focus on building what you need, rather than what you think you need.
-When you approach it the right way, you can get a high-converting website that aligns with your sales funnel.
+And when you approach it the right way, you can get a high-converting website that aligns with your sales funnel.

 You can generate better performance than you ever did with a massive site.